awslabs/deeplearning-emr/mxnet-spark/README.md

 The arguments to the spark-submit are:

-* `--py-files`: comma separated list of code files(without spaces) that need to be shipped to the workers.
+* `--py-files`: Comma separated list of code files (without spaces) that need to be shipped to the workers.
 * `--deploy-mode`: `cluster` or `client`.
-When you run the application in the cluster mode, Spark would choose one of the workers to run the driver and the executor.  `cluster` mode is useful when you have a large cluster size, the master node on EMR cluster could be busy running webservers for Hadoop, Spark, etc., You could run the application in the `client` deploy mode.
+When you run the application in cluster mode, Spark will choose one of the workers to run the driver and the executor.
+Running in `cluster` mode is useful when the cluster is of large size and the master node on EMR cluster is busy running webservers for Hadoop, Spark, etc., You could also run the application in the `client` deploy mode.
 * `--master`: `yarn`.
+EMR configures YARN as the resource manager.
-* `--conf spark.executor.memory=`: The amount of memory that can used by each executor.
+* `--conf spark.executor.memory=`: Amount of memory that can used by each executor.
 * `--conf spark.executorEnv.LD_LIBRARY_PATH` and `--driver-library-path`: set to `LD_LIBRARY_PATH`
-* `--num-executors`: This is the number of workers in your cluster(excluding the EMR master).
+* `--num-executors`: Total number of core and task nodes in the EMR cluster.
-* `infer_main.py`: is the main program that starts the Spark application and it takes arguments s3 bucket, s3 key prefix, batch size, etc,.
+* `infer_main.py`: Main program that starts the Spark application and it takes arguments s3 bucket, s3 key prefix, batch size, etc,.
-* `--batch`: the number of images that can be processed at a time on each executor.
+* `--batch`: Number of images that can be processed at a time on each executor.
 This is bound by the memory and cpu available on each worker node.

-### Collecting predictions.
+### Collecting predictions
-Finally, we will collect the predictions generated for each partition using Spark `collect` action and write the predictions to S3.
-The S3 location(`args['output_s3_bucket']`, `args['output_s3_key']`) to which results should be written can be passed as an argument to the `infer_main.py`
+Finally, we will collect the predictions generated for each partition using Spark `collect` action and write those predictions to S3.
+The S3 location (`args['output_s3_bucket']`, `args['output_s3_key']`) to which results should be written can be passed as an argument to the `infer_main.py`

 ```Python
     output = rdd.collect()